isomerpages/nlb-biblioasia/_holding-area/The Making of the Causeway.md

 ![](/images/Vol%2020%20Issue%202/Men%20Who%20Surrendered%20Singapore/7-.png)
 <div style="background-color:white;">
 A close-up view of the Causeway’s lock channel in use by small ships, c.
 1925.
-It is in the open position. <i>Lee Kip Lin Collection, courtesy of National Archives of Singapore </i></div>
+It is in the open position. <i>Lee Kip Lin Collection, courtesy of National Archives of Singapore. </i></div>

 Since the lock would occupy the site of the pontoon landing stage for the passenger ferry launches at Johor Bahru station, it was necessary to first provide a new landing stage.
 The pontoon and connecting bridge were removed and reinstalled on 14 August 1919 at the new site, located clear of the works at the west end of the west wing-wall of the lock.
 For the convenience of train passengers, a temporary covered walkway was built between the railway station and the new site of the pontoon.
 This transfer was achieved without causing any interruption to passenger ferry traffic.